Skip to Content

 • EWEB’s Drinking Water Source Protection Team monitors several water bodies throughout the McKenzie Watershed for water quality.
 The team tests for Harmful Algal Blooms (HABs) throughout the warm weather season (usually May through October) and have already begun preliminary HAB (algae/cyanotoxins) sampling in the reservoirs.

-• The team has been testing the Leaburg Canal for water quality issues and plans to add the Walterville tailrace to the routine HAB sampling run (every 2 weeks) until the canal is back in operation.
+• The team has been testing the Leaburg Canal for water quality issues and will continue testing the Walterville tailrace on a monthly basis.

 Does the Walterville Canal outage have anything to do with decommissioning the Leaburg Hydroelectric Project?